MariloyH/Kickstarter_analysis/README.md

 ![T](https://github.com/MariloyH/Kickstarter_analysis/blob/main/Theather_Outcomes_vs_Launch.png)

 Two conclusions are made about the Theater Outcomes by Launched Date:
-First, we can see that although the period from April to August is where the most plays are released, May and June are prefered for premieres.
+First, we can see that although the period from April to August is where the most plays were released, May and June had more successful plays.
-Second, we can also observe that although in general, a third of the plays  released are not successful, May and June have a tendency to have more successful works than failed.
+Second, we can also observe that although in general, a third of the plays  released are not successful, May and June have a tendency to have more successful work than failed.

 ### B) About Outcomes based on Goals
 ![ ](https://github.com/MariloyH/Kickstarter_analysis/blob/main/Outcomes_vs_Goals.png)